-CAUTION: If you are unfamiliar with configuring external battery and power systems, consult a local installer for assistance.
+CAUTION: If you are unfamiliar with configuring external battery power systems, consult a local installer for assistance.

-- Each power cable is shipped with a snap-on ferrite to meet standards limiting electromagnetic emissions and protecting against electrostatic discharge.
+- 1. Each power cable is shipped with a snap-on ferrite to meet standards limiting electromagnetic emissions and protecting against electrostatic discharge.
 Install the ferrite near the end of the cable as close to the recorder as possible. - 2.
 Loop the cable through and snap the ferrite shut.
 A zip tie is included for further securing the ferrite.
 The image shows the ferrite as shipped (right) and as installed (left).

 3. Align and seat the cable into the EXT POWER port on the side of the recorder.
-Turn the grey locking ring (black on older SM3 cables) clockwise ℧ firmly until it locks into place.
+Turn the grey locking ring (black on older SM3 cables) clockwise U firmly until it stops and locks into place.

 - 4. The external power cable includes F2-size spade connectors and ring terminals.
 Connect the cable to a 6 or 12-volt battery using one of the connectors provided.
-The SM4BAT FS provides protection against accidental reverse polarity connections. - 5.
+The SM4 provides protection against accidental reverse polarity connections. - 5.
 Open the security cover and slide the power switch up to EXT. - 6.
 (Optional) Set a minimum voltage to prevent damage to lead-acid batteries that are not designed for deep discharge.
-See Setting a Minimum External Battery Voltage. - 7.
-When not in use, set the power switch down to INT to conserve external battery power.
+See Setting a Minimum External Battery Voltage.

+7. When not in use, set the power switch down to INT to conserve external battery power.
 With no internal batteries installed, consider the INT position to be off.
+Only one power source can be active at a time.